2017–18 Florida Atlantic Owls women's basketball team

-The 2017–18 Florida Atlantic Owls women's basketball team represents Florida Atlantic University during the 2017–18 NCAA Division I women's basketball season.
-The Owls, led by first year head coach Jim Jabir, play their home games at FAU Arena and were members of Conference USA.
-They finished the season 13–15, 7–9 in C-USA play to finish in a 3 way tie for seventh place.
+The 2017–18 Florida Atlantic Owls women's basketball team represented Florida Atlantic University during the 2017–18 NCAA Division I women's basketball season.
+The Owls, led by first-year head coach Jim Jabir, played their home games at FAU Arena in Boca Raton, Florida and were members of Conference USA (C-USA).
+They finished the season 13–15, 7–9 in C-USA play, to finish in a three-way tie for seventh place.
 They lost in the first round of the C-USA women's tournament to UTSA.